 Maintenance and operation

-As outlined above, one of the chief roles of a systems engineer is to act as a point of contact for the client company, by conducting interviews and carrying out systems design.
-While some systems engineers write systems programs themselves, the majority outsource the programming to specialist programmers.
+As outlined above, one of the chief roles of a Systems Engineer is to act as a point of contact for the client company, by conducting interviews and carrying out systems design.
+While some Systems Engineer write systems programs themselves, the majority outsource the programming to specialist programmers.

-It’s helpful to think of systems engineers as working upstream, whereas programmers work further downstream.
+It’s helpful to think of Systems Engineer as working upstream, whereas Programmers work further downstream.

 1. Communication skills

 Systems Engineering is often thought to be a quiet job, sat in front of a computer all day, but in reality, the role demands high-level communication skills.
 To develop new systems, the Systems Engineer must meet with clients to find out their requirements, set schedules, assemble the development team, share necessary information among the team, and verify and report on development progress.
 All these aspects of systems development depend on high-quality communication.